 2. Discipline will be the responsibility of the campus Principal and the trip sponsor/chaperone.

 3. Strict loading and unloading time schedules will be followed.

 If school is in session, the buses will run.
 School will be dismissed only upon instruction from the Superintendent of Schools.
 Area radio stations will be asked to announce instructions before classes start.

 Drivers are NOT responsible for a student’s property.
 Articles left on the bus will be turned in to the Transportation office.

-In general, the following disciplinary procedures will be used:
+The following disciplinary procedures will be administered for grades 5-12.

-If, in the judgment of the bus driver and Principal, a student engages in misconduct that is extreme and/or dangerous to other students or district staff, the district may choose to waive the measures outlined under First and/or Second violation and immediately invoke a suspension for part of or the remainder of the school year.
-Discipline will be consistent with the DISD Code of Conduct and can include normal disciplinary processes.
+If in the judgment of the bus driver and principal, a student engages in misconduct that is extreme or dangerous to other students or district staff such as unwanted physical contact, the principal may invoke a suspension for the rest of the school year.
+Discipline will be consistent for all students that ride school buses.

 The procedures and number of disciplinary steps may be altered for elementary students.